-BBA with a Nonprofit Leadership Major
+BBA with a Community Leadership Major

-BBA with a Nonprofit Leadership Concentration
+BBA with a Community Leadership Concentration

-BBA with a Nonprofit Leadership Minor
+BBA with a Community Leadership Minor

-Certificate in Nonprofit Leadership
+Certificate in Community Leadership

 Sara Napier, who graduated from the Mount with a Bachelor of Public Relations degree, is the President & CEO of United Way Halifax.
 In this video, she shares her view on the importance of nonprofit leadership, the many opportunities within this dynamic sector, and the value of the Mount’s new Nonprofit Leadership program.